jaredpalmer/formik/README.md

     facebook: props.user.social.facebook,
   }),

   // Sometimes your API needs a different object shape than your form.
-Formik let's
+Formik lets
   // you map `values` back into a `payload` before they are
   // passed to handleSubmit.
   mapValuesToPayload: values => ({
     email: values.email,
     social: {
       twitter: values.twitter,
-      facebook: values.facebook
+      facebook: values.facebook,
     },
   }),